December 15, 2025 Update: Bill 9 Passed its second reading, please read the details here.

 With the TIG’s recommendations now complete, Bill 9 will move into its next phase of review.

-- Second Reading: Scheduled for January 2026.
+- Second Reading of Bill 9: Scheduled for January 2026.

 - Beyond That: The process may extend further into 2026 depending on the complexity of rezoning applications, public feedback, and political discussions that emerge as the new H-3 and H-4 Hotel District legislation takes shape.